josesamos/rolap/README.md

 |    2     |     1     |    4    |     27     |    1     |
 |    2     |     1     |    5    |     3      |    1     |

+As we have filtered the data, it can be seen that the dimension tables only contain the necessary data for each star database.

+Next we define a constellation formed by the two star databases.

 ``` r
 ct <- constellation("MRS", list(db1, db2))
 ```

+Below are the tables of the constellation’s star databases.
+The instances of the dimensions have been integrated so that the tables are common to both databases.

 | when_key | year |
 |:--------:|:----:|